CK Travels

 After a walk around Wimbledon Common, relax with a cheeky pint (or three) at the Fox and Grapes, a popular pub that is right next to the Common (like literally on the edge).

-The Fox & Grapes is currently the only independent Wimbledon pub, offering gastropub favourites like lamb chops or roast duck to ale battered fish and chips – they are also renowned for their Sunday roasts (try a whole poussin) and grazing platters.
+The Fox & Grapes is currently the only independent Wimbledon pub, offering traditional English food favourites like lamb chops or roast duck to ale battered fish and chips – they are also renowned for their Sunday roasts (try a whole poussin) and grazing platters.

 The Fox & Grapes Wimbledon also has accommodation on the upper levels so you could easily make this your base to enjoy Wimbledon Common and nearby Wimbledon Village.